mohamedradwan.com - Nothing can beat experience

 My current preparation is based on:

-I am also preparing a GitHub repository and study material for people who are interested in this certification.
+I am also building a GitHub repository and study material for people who are interested in this certification.

 The goal is not to create a shortcut or collect random links.